MileHacker Logo

 Social Media Accounts to Follow

 • Follow official tourism accounts for Liège (e.g., Visit Liège) and Wallonia (e.g., Wallonia Belgium Tourism) on platforms like Instagram, Facebook, and X (formerly Twitter).
-They often post updates on events, hidden gems, and beautiful photography.
+They often post information on events, hidden gems, and beautiful photography.

 • Look for local food bloggers or cultural institutions' accounts for insider tips.